Skip to main content

 • phytosanitary or technical regulations and standards.

-Detailed information related to Barriers to trade: Non-tariff barriers
+Detailed information related to barriers to trade: Non-tariff barriers

 Help available to break the barriers